Functional Communication Curriculums for Speech Therapy

 • Can use a communication device or other type of Alternative/Augmentative Communication (AAC) system to express what they want/need

-• Speech is very hard to understand and/or they are making slow progress toward intelligible speech
+• Have speech that is very hard to understand and/or are making slow progress toward intelligible speech

-• Gets frustrated because speech is not easily understood or seems upset that they aren’t speaking like others
+• Get frustrated because speech is not easily understood or seem upset that they aren’t speaking like others

 This Curriculum is broken down into three levels: